 Outsourcing as a concept has proven its efficiency and this model is being used for decades now.
 In fact, any area of the enterprise’s work can be left to the care of an outsourcing company.
-It can be accounting, human resources, customer support, marketing, IT services and more.
+It can be accounting, human resources, customer support, marketing, offshore IT resources, and more.

 The very first outsourcing companies offered intellectual services, primarily legal ones.
 This happened in countries where it is customary to resolve business disputes in court, that is, in the UK and in the USA.
 There appeared independent legal advice that helped to complete litigation or to understand the legal details.

 It is worth mentioning that outsourcing is a good career for a specialist as well.
-Working in an outsourcing company, a specialist deals with professionals in his field and gets the opportunity to exchange experiences, knowledge and simply advice with his own similar specialists.
+Working in an outsourcing company, a specialist deals with professionals in his field and gets the opportunity to exchange experiences, knowledge, and simple advice with his own similar specialists.